aragon/hack/docs/guides-agent-app.md

 If you've made it this far,  congratulations! 😊🎉😊🎉

-You've just used the Agent app to allow one organization to vote in another!
+You've just used the Agent app to allow one Aragon organization to participate as a stakeholder in another!

 ## B. Opening a Maker CDP